- This solution has successfully passed initial trials on surfaces such as glass, steel, plastic, textile and stone.

 - In such way, Ferrovial steps up the battle against coronavirus; other activities in this field include the creation of the Ferrovial Together COVID-19 fund.

 The solution has already been tested on a range of surfaces, including glass, stainless steel, steel, and stone, as well as textiles and plastics in Zity vehicles.
-The trials were a success, evidencing that, in comparison with conventional disinfectants, ProteCovid-19 adheres to the surface, enabling places to remain virus-free for a long time.
+The trials were a success, evidencing that, in comparison with other conventional protection solutions, ProteCovid-19 adheres to the surface, enabling places to remain virus-free for a long time.
 This new technology is also proving useful as a biocide that kills micro-organisms with similar characteristics to SARS-COVID-19, which causes the COVID-19 infection.

 The solution, which is being developed by two startups specialized in chemistry and biology, is expected to be available in the coming months once the necessary permits for its production and use are obtained.
 ProteCovid-19 is backed by the Centre for the Development of Industrial Technology (CDTI), an agency of the Spanish Ministry of Science and Technology, and by the EIT Urban Mobility COVID-19 project of the European Institute of Innovation and Technology (EIT).